neticdk/jytte/README.md

 `/echo/`
   a simple echo server sending any incomming input back to the requestor

+`/entropy/`
+  a server emulating having multiple dependencies on other services

 Besides this the application exposes the Go [pprof](https://golang.org/pkg/net/http/pprof/) allowing runtime profiling and more.
 This is served on the default path of `/debug/pprof`.